 Nowadays, dogs seem to get smaller and smaller, and often this is attributed to the fact that dog owners living in apartments want dogs that are easy to take care of, requiring little exercise regimens, and capable of easily fitting into a purse or even a pocket.
 Maltese dogs are already small, toy dogs weighing at the most seven pounds, but some breeders have been working on considerably reducing their size to produce teacup variations.
 There are several differences between toy Maltese and teacup breeds both in physical characteristics and in the ways they are bred.

 Obviously, the most distinct and significant feature that differentiates toys and teacups is size.
 Regular Maltese dogs are small dogs categorized by the American Kennel Club under the toy group.
+Maltese dogs stand seven to nine inches tall, making them one of the best dogs for small households.
 But teacups are significantly smaller when compared to a regular Maltese.
 To better get the idea of their petite size, teacup Maltese are so small that you can easily fit them in a teacup when they are puppies, hence their name.

 Despite teacup Maltese not being recognized as a breed on their own by the American Kennel Club, unethical breeders use the term ''teacup'' as a marketing ploy, making potential buyers believe they are producing something particularly scarce and precious.
-Therefore, they will typically ask a premium for teacup Maltese specimens, considerably much more than what one would expect to pay for a regular sized, much healthier Maltese.
+Therefore, they will typically ask for a premium for teacup Maltese dogs, considerably much more than what one would expect to pay for a regular-sized, much healthier Maltese.